Wittson Custom Ti Cycles

 VZ.
 I was working as a cycling coach for more than 12 years.
 Five of those years I spent coaching the Lithuanian National Cycling Team.
 All of this led to close work with many high-end European manufacturers, such as CAMPAGNOLO, VITUS, MAVIC, SAN MARCO, DIADORA, BIO-RACER, etc.

 Towards the end of 1994 I got an offer from investors to help establish a bicycle frame building company specializing in ti.
-They knew that I had good contacts in the industry and had language skills both in English and Russian.
+They knew that I had good contacts in the industry and had language skills.
 I was like a bridge between the West and the East.

-For our facilities we have chosen Nizhniy Novgorod, Russia.
+For our facilities we have chosen Nizhniy Novgorod.
 They had one of the best Titanium Welding Schools in the world, aerospace engineers and specialists in building titanium submarines.

 First I created some designs, and after testing, they were ready.
 I used my contacts and reached Mr. Ernesto Colnago.
 He was impressed with the quality and frame characteristics.
 We soon started cooperating and many models were born: Monotitan, Ovaltitan, Ovalmaster, Master BiTitan, CT1, CT2 etc.